cyzanfar/cyzanfar.github.io/_posts/2015-4-6-Josephine-Gem.md

 Ok, so it's time for us to make our first Gem, Josephine (my girlfriend name AKA hopeless romantic).
 We are going to build it from scratch without using the `bundler` gem which  auto-populate the files and folders you'll need and initialize a git repository for you.
 A good reference for building gems is the [RubyGems.org](http://guides.rubygems.org/make-your-own-gem/) website.
 The [RubyGems.org](https://rubygems.org/) is the Ruby community's gem hosting service.
 I will publish my gem there and anybody can view it and install it from the website.

-What is Josephine? well, it's a Ruby gem that calculates number of files, total lines of code, comments, line spacing and average LOC.
+What is Josephine? well, it's a Ruby gem that calculates the number of files, total lines of code, comments, line spacing and average LOC.

 ```
 % tree